Skip to main content

 Applications

-Based on our experience of over 20 years, a lot of knowledge has accumulated in the field of polymerization, which has been gained through applications with customers and in the company's own technical center.
+Based on our experience of over 20 years, a lot of knowledge has accumulated in the field of polymerization, which has been gathered through applications at customer sites and in our company's own technical center.
 This knowledge flows into new projects, with customer data always being treated confidentially.

-During polymerization, not only macromolecules but also monomers come into focus for monitoring to ensure the exact course of the reaction and product quality.
+During polymerization, not only macromolecules but also monomers come into focus for monitoring, to ensure the exact course of the reaction and the quality of the product.

-The following secondary literature is available from SensoTech for different manufacturing processes:
+The following secondary literature is available at SensoTech for different manufacturing processes:

 The applications investigated so far include: